ADGEfficiency/adgefficiency.github.io/_posts/2017-04-30-machine-learning-in-energy-part-one.md

 The major risk and challenge in artificial intelligence is not from a superhuman AI that turns the world into paperclips.
 It's from groups of humans using the superhuman ability of machine learning in specific, narrow areas in immoral ways.
 GANs can now be used to generate fake video - the final destination of 'fake news'.
 Advanced computer vision techniques can be used to improve the tracking citizens throughout cities by their governments.

 The reason these risks are higher than a superhuman AI is that narrow AI progress will always be ahead of more general AI.
 We already have the ability to generate fake video using GANs.
-I can reccomend the blog post [What Worries Me About AI by François Chollet](https://medium.com/@francois.chollet/what-worries-me-about-ai-ed9df072b704) that expands upon this misue of narrow AI concept in the context of social media.
+François Chollet (lead developer of Keras) goes into this in detail - see [What Worries Me About AI](https://medium.com/@francois.chollet/what-worries-me-about-ai-ed9df072b704), which expands upon this misue of narrow AI concept in the context of social media.

 ## worker displacement